Sitemaps

 # Element Type 'Colorpicker'

 This element is a combined control for something like a rgb or rgbw light where you can adjust brightness as well es the color hue.
 The down-button decreases brightness to zero and switches the light off.
 The up-button sets brightness to full but keeps the previous color (hue).
-The middle button opens an overlay to finetune your color.
-A color wheel let you pick the hue and a slider allows to set the brightness.
+The middle button opens an overlay to fine-tune your color when you click on it.
+In the overlay, a color wheel lets you pick the hue and a slider allows to set the brightness.
+The content of this middle button can also show what is the current color.

 Example: